hfiref0x/UACME/README.md

 * Using (5), (9) methods will permanently compromise security of target keys (UAC Settings key for (5) and IFEO for (9)), if you do tests on your real machine - restore keys security manually after you complete this tool usage;
 * This tool is not intended for AV tests and not tested to work in aggressive AV environment, if you still plan to use it with installed bloatware AV soft - you use it at your own risk;
 * Some AV may flag this tool as HackTool, MSE/WinDefender constantly marks it as malware, nope;
-* If you run this program on real computer remember to remove all program leftovers after usage, for more info about files it drops to system folders see source code.
+* If you run this program on real computer remember to remove all program leftovers after usage, for more info about files it drops to system folders see source code;
+* Since 2.4 all added methods/code will be strictly x64.
+I don't see any sense in supporting 32 bit versions of Windows in 2016 year.

 # Microsoft countermeasures
 Methods fixed: